wdv4758h/pypy-extradoc/blog/draft/10years.rst

   However, we managed to release a working JIT in 2010, against all odds.

-* Martijn Faassen used to ask us "how fast is PyPy" so we decided to name an option enabling all optimizations --faassen. --no-faassen was added automatically doing nothing.
-Then we decided to grow up and renamed it to -O2 and -Ojit.
+* Martijn Faassen used to ask us "how fast is PyPy" so we decided to name an option enabling all optimizations "--faassen".
+Then "--no-faassen" was naturally added too.
+Then we decided to grow up and renamed it to "-O2", and now "-Ojit".

-* the first time the Python interpreter successfully compiled to C, it segfaulted because the code generator used signed chars instead of unsigned chars
+* the first time the Python interpreter successfully compiled to C, it segfaulted because the code generator used signed chars instead of unsigned chars...

+Overall, it was a really long road.
+However, 10 years later we are in good shape.
+A quick look on the immediate future: we are approaching PyPy 2.0, the support for Python 3 is taking shape, non-standard extensions like STM are slowly getting ready (more soon), and there are several non-Python interpreters around the corner (Topaz and more).

 Cheers,
 fijal, arigo, cfbolz and the pypy team.